gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 Train an all-atom model and compare to existing models that are trained only on AA sequences.
 These pre-trained models can be either language models or diffusion models

 **Testing multiple subsets of protein length**
-Train multiple models were we compare how well the architecture can handle different protein lengths.
-Note that each model should have the same amount of training data for a fair comparison.
+Train one model and compare during testing how well the architecture can handle different protein lengths.
+Note that each model should have the same amount of test data for a fair comparison?
 We can compare on protein validity, atom distribution, structural validity and diversity

 **Improvements using additional protein information - 3Di** See in what way we can incorporate 3Di information and compare if the results show improvements over the vanilla model